trinity77/android/README.md

-# TensorFlow Models

-This repository contains machine learning models implemented in [TensorFlow](https://tensorflow.org).
-The models are maintained by their respective authors.

-To propose a model for inclusion please submit a pull request.
+The collection of community contributed TensorFlow models, known as the TensorFlow Model Zoo, is maintained as a collection of user contributed links on the [wiki](https://github.com/trinity77/android/wiki/TensorFlow-Model-Zoo) of this repo.
+The most efficient method for researchers and engineers to share their models is to house the information in their own GitHub repo and add an entry to the [TensorFlow Model Zoo](https://github.com/trinity77/android/wiki/TensorFlow-Model-Zoo) wiki.

+The models stored in this repo are maintained by their respective authors.
+Pull Requests to add new models directly to the repo are not actively monitored.
+Please use a different GitHub repo and add an entry to your model to the [TensorFlow Model Zoo](https://github.com/trinity77/android/wiki/TensorFlow-Model-Zoo) wiki.

 ## Models
 - [autoencoder](autoencoder) -- various autoencoders